 We typically do not recommend delaying your Original Medicare enrollment unless you will qualify for a Special Enrollment Period.
 This is due to the penalties that you will otherwise have to pay.

 Part A Penalty

 Most people qualify for premium-free Part A. However, for those who do not and also choose to delay enrollment, a 10% penalty will apply.
-The maximum premium for Part A in 2021 is $471 per month.
-The 10% penalty would add just over $47 to your monthly premium.
+The maximum premium for Part A in 2022 is $499 per month.
+The 10% penalty would pay about 50$ more to your monthly premium.
 You will pay that penalty for twice the number of years that you delayed enrollment.
 (If you delayed enrollment for two years, you pay that penalty for four years.)